Enabling Platforms

 This Platform is responsible for creating advanced research capabilities through the adoption, adaptation and/or development of new molecular, cytometric, and physical devices at the Institute.
 Examples include 3D bioprinting, single cell analysis, advanced flow cytometry and spatial transcriptomics.

 The goal of this Platform is to increase access and enable wider adoption of these novel technologies, and to inform, advise, and educate researchers on how to most effectively use them.
-It will offer technical and scientific guidance, support grant development (including pilot data generation), and help foster new academic and industry partnerships and collaborations.
+It offers technical and scientific guidance, supports grant development (including pilot data generation), and helps foster new academic and industry partnerships and collaborations.

-This platform will work closely with all Enabling Platforms to develop and implement workflows and share resources so that cellular and genomic data can be rapidly turned into research and clinical outputs.
-Importantly, the platform is not intended to operate as a core service; instead, the platform will enable and drive innovative research through collaboration, technology development and by building strong academic and industry networks.
+This platform works closely with all other Enabling Platforms to develop and implement workflows and share resources so that cellular and genomic data can be rapidly turned into research and clinical outputs.
+Importantly, the platform is not intended to operate as a core service; instead, it enables and drives innovative research through collaboration, technology development and by building strong academic and industry networks.

 Platform Chair: Dr Charley De Bock